Managing Skin Flares

 Key takeaways

-• Learning your personal triggers is one of the most empowering steps you can take.
-It shifts the focus from reacting to flares to preventing them
+• Learning your personal triggers is one of the most important steps you can take.
+It shifts the focus from reacting to flares to preventing them.

-• Eczema and psoriasis are long-term conditions, and managing them is an ongoing partnership between you and your care team — not something you have to figure out alone
+• Eczema and psoriasis are long-term conditions.
+Managing them is an ongoing partnership between you and your care team, not something you have to figure out alone.

-If you have eczema or psoriasis, you’ve probably experienced this cycle: things improve, then something shifts and a flare sets in.
-It can feel unpredictable and frustrating — especially when you’re doing everything right.
+If you have eczema or psoriasis, you have probably experienced this cycle: things improve, then something shifts and a flare sets in.
+It feels unpredictable and frustrating, especially when you are doing everything right.

-The truth is, both eczema and psoriasis are long-term conditions that naturally go through periods of flares — when symptoms worsen — and calmer periods when skin settles.
-That’s not a failure.
-It’s just how these conditions work.
-And with the right tools, you can manage flares more confidently and keep the calm periods lasting longer.
+Both eczema and psoriasis are long-term conditions that naturally go through periods of flares and calmer periods when skin settles.
+That is not a failure.
+It is how these conditions work.
+With the right tools, you manage flares more confidently and keep the calm periods lasting longer.

 Understanding Skin Flares

-At the same time, understanding what triggered your flare in the first place is just as important.
-Your Zest care team will help you connect the dots and customize a plan based on your goals and how your skin responds.
+Understanding what triggered your flare is just as important.
+Your Zest care team helps you connect the dots and customize a plan based on your goals and how your skin responds.

 Your Daily Skin Care Foundation

-• Bathe daily or every other day with lukewarm water and keep it short.
+• Bathe daily or every other day with lukewarm water.
+Keep it short.

 • When drying off, gently pat your skin dry with a soft towel.
-Don’t rub.
+Do not rub.

-• Apply within 3 minutes of bathing — While your skin is still slightly damp, apply moisturizer to help lock in hydration before it evaporates.
+• Apply within 3 minutes of bathing.
+While your skin is still slightly damp, apply moisturizer to lock in hydration before it evaporates.

-• More is more — Apply liberally to your entire body at least once daily, and often multiple times per day whenever skin feels tight or dry.
+• Apply liberally.
+Cover your entire body at least once daily, and more often whenever skin feels tight or dry.

-• Choose what you’ll actually use — Ointments tend to be more effective, but the moisturizer you use consistently is the right one for you.
+• Choose what you will actually use.
+Ointments tend to be more effective, but the moisturizer you use consistently is the right one for you.
 Talk to your care team about what fits your routine.

 When a flare is active, your prescribed medication is your most important tool.
 Apply it directly to affected areas once or twice daily as directed by your provider.
 Always apply your prescription medication first, then moisturize the rest of your body.

-• Wet wrap therapy — During more intense flares, wet wrap therapy — applying medication and moisturizer, then covering treated areas with wraps — may help lock in moisture and calm the skin.
-If this is relevant for you, your care team will walk you through exactly how to do it.
+• Wet wrap therapy.
+During more intense flares, applying medication and moisturizer, then covering treated areas with wraps, may help lock in moisture and calm the skin.
+If this is relevant for you, your care team walks you through exactly how to do it.

 Getting to Know Your Triggers